Last Updated on June 12, 2022 by Dave Farquhar

 Enter MJ’s Bavarian Inn

 In January 1995, the Eiseles sold the restaurant to Mike Sredojvich and Joe Heinkel, who briefly operated it as MJ’s Bavarian Inn.
-Jerry Berger lamented that one night a week it was doing Karaoke.
+Jerry Berger, the longtime gossip columnist for the St. Louis Post-Dispatch, lamented that one night a week it was doing Karaoke.
 “Thus does old St. Louis die, one institution at a time,” he wrote in the June 11, 1995 issue.

 As best I can tell, the Bavarian Inn made its last appearance in Zagat in 1997, but it appears it actually closed sometime around August 1996.
 By late 1997, a short-lived nightclub named Alibi’s was operating in its place.
 Alibi’s closed sometime around 2001.
 Some of the old Alibi’s signage is also still visible.